malik-irain/repotest/README.rst

 .. ############################################################
 ..
-WARNING: This file is auto-generated from README.rst.tpl.
+WARNING: This file is AUTO-GENERATED from README.rst.tpl.
-..
-Do not edit directly.
+..                  ⚠️ DO NOT EDIT MANUALLY ⚠️
 .. ############################################################
-main
+this is main